Bixal/drupal-govcon-2025/src/content/docs/guides/03-tech-stack.md

 ## Distribution

-Effectively distributing a design system on the web involves several key approaches and tools to ensure it is accessible, usable, and maintainable.
+Distribute your design system in ways that make it accessible, usable, and maintainable.
 Here are some common methods and tools:

 ### Hosting the Design System

 #### Package Managers

 - [**NPM**](https://www.npmjs.com/): Publish your design system as an NPM package to allow other developers to easily install and use your components via `npm install`.
+- [**PNPM**](https://pnpm.io/): pnpm is a fast, efficient package manager that saves disk space, speeds up installs, and helps manage multiple repo's in one (monorepos).
-- [**Yarn**](https://yarnpkg.com/): Similar to NPM, Yarn is another package manager that can be used to distribute your design system.
+- [**Yarn**](https://yarnpkg.com/): Another package manager that can be used to distribute your design system on NPM.
+It offers quick installs, support for multiple repo's (monorepos), and dependency caching.
 - [**GitHub Package**](https://docs.github.com/en/packages): Host your design system as a package on GitHub, making it easy to manage and distribute through Git.

 #### Continuous Integration/Continuous Deployment (CI/CD)